guru-pr/gurupr/README.md

 ## Contributing

-Take a look at the opened [issues](https://github.com/guru-pr/gurupr/issues), comment sugestions or new ideas... and enjoy! 😄
+Take a look at the opened [issues](https://github.com/guru-pr/gurupr/issues).
+Add comments or sugestions, bring your ideas... and let's roll! 😄